Countries

 Tibetan vs Assamese Difficulty

 The Tibetan vs Assamese difficulty level basically depends on the number of Tibetan Alphabets and Assamese Alphabets.
 Also the number of vowels and consonants in the language plays an important role in deciding the difficulty level of that language.
 The important points to be considered when we compare Tibetan and Assamese are the origin, speaking countries, language family, different greetings, speaking population of these languages.
 Want to know in Tibetan and Assamese, which language is harder to learn?
-Time required to learn Tibetan is 24 weeks while to learn Assamese time required is Not Available.
+Time required to learn Tibetan is 24 weeks while to learn Assamese time required is 44 weeks.